kateolmstead/javascript-sdk/README.md

 Basic Integration
 =================

+## Installing the SDK
-The following snippet of code asynchronously loads the SDK into your game canvas; it needs to be configured with your `<APPID>` from the dashboard and it needs to provide a `<USER-ID>`.
-The `<USER-ID>` helps PlayRM to consistently identify each player over their lifetime in a game.
+The following code snippet asynchronously loads the SDK into your game canvas in **test mode** (be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application); it needs to be configured with your `<APPID>` from the dashboard, and it must provide a `<USER-ID>`.
+The `<USER-ID>` helps PlayRM consistently identify each player over their lifetime in a game.

-Once loaded, the SDK will automatically begin collecting basic user information (including geography) and engagement data.
+Once loaded, the SDK will automatically begin collecting basic user information (including geography) and engagement data, and send it to the PlayRM test servers.

 ```javascript
 <!-- Start Playnomics API -->